Grout Fill Volume Calculator

 Practical Tips

-• Always add waste factor when pumping grout vertically—friction loss and spillage increase with wall height; use 8-10% for walls under 20 feet, 12-15% for taller walls
+- Always add a waste factor when pumping grout vertically because friction loss in the hose, spillage at cell openings, and settling during vibration increase with wall height.
+Use 8-10% for walls under 20 feet and 12-15% for taller walls where pump pressure creates more splashback at the top.

-• Consider partial fills strategically: filling every other cell (Type 2) is acceptable for many non-structural or semi-structural applications and reduces material costs by roughly 50%
+- Consider partial fills strategically since filling every other cell is acceptable for many non-structural applications and reduces material costs by roughly 50%.
+However, always confirm with your building inspector that partial fill meets code for your specific wall application before committing to a reduced fill pattern.

 Frequently Asked Questions